Cray-HPE/docs-csm/install/pre-installation.md

    tar -zxvf  "${PITDATA}/csm-${CSM_RELEASE}.tar.gz" -C ${PITDATA}
    ```

-1. Upload the tarball rpms and container images to PIT-Nexus.
+1. Upload the tarball RPMs and container images to PIT-Nexus.

    > ***NOTE*** This allows container images to be accessible when deploying management nodes and CSM services.